Understanding Prediabetes | Accu-Chek®

 Prediabetes will generally show no symptoms, which makes it difficult to detect.
 However, there are several risk factors:

-• Age (anyone 40 years or older should get tested)
+• Age (anyone 40 years or older should get checked)

 • Ethnicity (African, Latin American, Asian, Aboriginal, etc.)